Sensaphone/ValuStor/README.md

    Store requests can be configured to only use the backlog.
    While this reduces maximum performance, it eliminates any data consistency issues.
 1. Retrievals do not check the backlog.
-1. If the client cannot connect to a server and never has, failed ValuStor::store() calls will use the backlog queue.
+1. If the client cannot connect to a server and never has, failed `store()` calls will use the backlog queue.
    Even if the server becomes accessible, the backlog thread will not begin to process automatically.
-   The backlog processing will only being once the first ValuStor::store() call is successful.
+   The backlog processing will only being once the first `store()` call is successful.

 ## Configuration
 Configuration can use either a configuration file or setting the same configuration at runtime.